PregnantData: a weekly guide for a more informed and empowered pregnancy. Now updated for 2025! Sign up for a free trial.

 The end of your framing is exactly right: “How to think about these risks” is the right question.

+Having said this: we want to put it in the context of other lead exposures.
 First, it is worth noting that over time our exposure to lead has gone way down, with the removal of lead paint and leaded gasoline from production.
 Second, your primary exposure to lead is probably through water.
 The EPA sets a lead limit of 15 micrograms per liter on drinking water; most tap water in the U.S. is below this limit.
-But this can give us some context for the chocolate.
+But that can give us some context for the chocolate.

 Of course, a reasonable person might say — look, I don’t need chocolate; why not just avoid lead wherever I can?
 And I can see this argument (perhaps minus the part about not needing chocolate).
 But it’s worth noting that there are moderate amounts of lead in many foods, and you just never know.
 There is no guarantee that you will fully avoid lead if you switch chocolates, or move from chocolate to some other indulgence.
 At the levels we are talking about here, any effects are likely to be nil.
-Again, this doesn’t mean lead is good, just that you want to keep this in perspective.
+Again, this doesn’t mean lead is good; just that you want to keep it in perspective.

 Community Guidelines